maemo-leste/pymaemo-svn/www/documentation/python_hildon_tutorial/sphinx/ch-Utilities.rst

 Utilities
 #########

 Apart from the widgets, Hildon provides a set of helper functions and objects to make easier the development of applications.
-This chapter will review them and explain how they can you help.
+This chapter will review them and explain how they can help you.

 The Program object
 ******************